fedspendingtransparency/usaspending-api/README.md

 ## Running Tests

 ### Test Setup

+To run all tests in the docker services run

+    docker-compose run --rm usaspending-test

-To run tests, you need:
+To run tests locally and not in the docker services, you need:

 1. **Postgres** A running PostgreSQL database server _(See [Database Setup above](#database-setup))_
 1. **Elasticsearch** A running Elasticsearch cluster _(See [Elasticsearch Setup above](#elasticsearch-setup))_
 1. **Required Python Libraries** Python package dependencies downloaded and discoverable _(See below)_
 1. **Environment Variables** Tell python where to connect to the various data stores _(See below)_

-Once these are satisfied, simply run:
+Once these are satisfied, run:

     (usaspending-api) $ pytest